 And now for those road trip activities…

-1. Pack a few washable dry erase markers and a glove and let your kids go wild with this fun Dry Erase Backseat Activity!
+1. Pack a few washable dry erase markers and an old glove and let your kids go wild with this fun Dry Erase Backseat Activity!

 2. Make one of these awesome DIY Clipping Toys ahead of time.
 You won’t regret it!

-3. Grab an old wallet, a few expired gift cards, a wad of Monopoly money, and anything else you can lay your hands on and make a Busy Wallet!
+3. Grab an old wallet, a few expired gift cards, a wad of pretend money, and anything else you can lay your hands on and make a Busy Wallet!

 4. My daughter is too young for this now, but you better believe I’ll be bookmarking this Travel Timeline idea for when she’s older.
 It’s pure genius!